gofort/dispatcher/README.md

 ```

 ### Special thanks
-1. [Richard Knop](https://github.com/RichardKnop) for his Machinery project which was an example for this project.
+1. [Richard Knop](https://github.com/RichardKnop) for his Machinery project which was an example for this project and a bit of code was taken from there.